act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ## Accessibility Support

-This rule relies on assistive technologies to recognize [owner elements](#owner-element).
-This includes when the owner elements are ancestors that are not parents of the target element.
-However, some assistive technologies do not recognize owner elements that are not parents, unless workarounds are used.
+This rule relies on assistive technologies to recognize which elements are [owned by](#owned-by) each other.
+This includes when the element is owned by another element that is an ancester, but not a parent of the target element.
+Some assistive technologies does not accept these `owned by` relationships, unless workarounds are used.
 Furthermore, `aria-owns` has limited support in some user agents.

 ## Background